Makes Flickr almost awesome - while waiting for SmugMug to fully fix it ;-)

 4) Links to album-map and album-comments.

-6) "On mouse-over" top-pagers for fast and easy navigation.
+6) Top-pagination for fast an easy navigation.

 More info about Flickr Fixr in the Flickr Hacks forum, including screenshots and additional comments about restrictions and behaviour of the photo scale/replace feature: